NCX-Programming/theVault/README.md

 Alternatively, you could compile the programs using Visual Studio 2019.
 (Note that this is not the recommended method)
 1. Download the source code using your favorite method.
 (Whether that be HTTPS, SSH, or by using the GitHub CLI)
 2. Open the `theVault` folder in Visual Studio 2019
-3. i'll finish this part later when I actually have VS 2019 open and in front of me
+3. The rest of this part is coming soon.

 This README will be improved soon.